Vet fees up to £15,000

 Immediately contact your vet if your dog shows any signs of paralysis or is rapidly declining.

-If your dog’s IVDD is so severe that they’re becoming paralysed or in extreme pain, your vet will talk to you about disc surgery.
+If your dog’s IVDD is severe, for example they are paralysed or in extreme pain, your vet will talk to you about disc surgery.
+Dogs who have lost deep pain sensation are a surgical emergency.

-Post-surgery recovery can take months or even years and physical therapy is often needed to help carefully build your dog’s strength back up.
+Post-surgery recovery can take months or even years.
+Physical therapy is often needed to help carefully build your dog’s strength back up.

-We’ll certainly see if we can cover your dog’s IVDD.
-You’ll need to tell us all about the condition (and others they’ve had in the last two years) when getting a quote.
+If you’re taking out Petgevity Lifetime Plus insurance, we’ll certainly see if we can cover your dog’s IVDD*.
+You’ll need to tell us all about the condition – and others they’ve had in the last two years – when getting a quote.

 Find out more about our dog insurance for pre-existing medical conditions.